On two notions of curvature on singular surfaces: Attempt with synthetic geometry and its limitations

 Thus $P$ is a $\CAT(\kappa')$ space and then by using that $\CAT(\kappa')$ for every $\kappa'>\kappa$ implies $\CAT(\kappa)$, $P$ is $\CAT(\kappa)$.
 As $o$ was arbitrary, $S$ is locally $\CAT(\kappa)$. \end{proof}

-We close with a few open questions that we have not been able to answer.
-Even if the no-cusp assumption is very frequent in the theory, this would be interesting to extend lemma \ref{lm:NotTooCuspsy} to know if $\BICB(\kappa)$ with $\kappa$ negative implies the absence of cusp.
-Also for curvature bounded above, is it possible to extend theorem \ref{thm:BICAImpliesCAT} to positive curvature?
+We close this paper with a few open questions that we have not been able to answer.
+Even if the no-cusp assumption is very frequent in the theory, surfaces with cusps are natural objects so this would be interesting to extend lemma \ref{lm:NotTooCuspsy} to know if $\BICB(\kappa)$ with $\kappa$ negative implies the absence of cusp.
+Also for curvature bounded above, is it possible to extend theorem \ref{thm:BICAImpliesCAT} to non-negative curvature?